Bad course audio makes smart content feel untrustworthy.

 Accessibility is not just captions

 The foundation of accessible learning is speaking clearly, but it does not stop there.
 When compared to native speakers, many people require clearer enunciation from non-native speakers and have less background noise to deal with.
 For a person who has difficulty reading, having a voiceover that is matched to the images being displayed on-screen without the voice overrunning is helpful.
-In an environment with a lot of noise, people require a mix of sounds that remain audible even at low levels.
+In noisy environments, people need a mix of sounds that remain audible even at low levels.

 While transcribing the audio visually and adding captions are important to create an accessible learning experience, they can only support the effort of providing clean audio.
 If the audio is muddled, then the captions will be more of a crutch than a tool to facilitate learning, and thus, learners will find it difficult to focus on what they're listening to while they read.
 Quality of the audio should take priority in all aspects of production so that learners can receive quality sound no matter how much background noise is also present.
 Sound balance also means that the audio being spoken is the primary component of the final audio product, while the background music and sound effects will always be lower in terms of volume.

 An additional way to improve this experience is to increase the speed of playback - make it a top priority!
-Recorded audio sounds just fine at 1.25x or 1.5x speed if recorded clearly (as opposed to being blown out) and there's a number of learners doing it this way right now.
+Recorded audio sounds just fine at 1.25x or 1.5x speed if recorded clearly (as opposed to being blown out), and there are several learners doing it this way right now.

 What the next wave sounds like